 At Paulson & Nace, PLLC, we protect the people of Washington, D.C. whose doctors and oncologists failed to diagnose cancer correctly or in a timely manner.
 We understand how serious this failed diagnosis is, and that your life or the life of your loved one may hang in the balance.
 For more than 40 years, our family has advocated on behalf of patients who need someone to fight for them, offering aggressive strategies and supportive counsel deigned to protect you and your family in court and during settlement negotiations.

-Why cancer misdiagnoses happen
+Why is cancer misdiagnosed?

 “Cancer” is a nebulous term, because it applies one definition – the uncontrolled division of abnormal cells – to a host of conditions.
 There is no real understanding of why this happens, or why some cells divide uncontrollably while others do not.
 Though science understands the links between environmental and behavioral matters and the types of cancer they might cause, such as smoking’s potential to cause lung cancer, or exposure to asbestos resulting in mesothelioma, we are largely unsure why it happens.

 One of the problems with cancer is that it has no set symptoms.
 Different forms of cancer affect the body in different ways; in some cases, the symptoms indicate or duplicate those of another condition or disease.
-Some of the more commonly misdiagnosed cancers include:

 - Lung cancer.
 Lung cancer may present with the same symptoms of bronchitis or an upper respiratory infection: coughing, wheezing and shortness of breath.
 Unless a doctor specifically orders a test, a patient may go undiagnosed.
-Lung cancer spreads quickly, and a delay in diagnosis can ultimately lead to the death of the patient.
+Lung cancer spreads quickly, and a delay in diagnosis can ultimately lead to the wrongful death of the patient.